 Results Of Tests And Investigations

 Test results are usually available 5 days after a test is taken.
+Please use your online access via the NHS app or Systmonline to access these.

 A doctor views them and interprets them in the context of your health.
 They will mark the result as normal or otherwise, indicating if a follow up action is needed.
 Please read any comments linked to your result which can help interpret their meaning.